-What is Stop-and-Frisk?
+What is 'stop and frisk'?
 Controversial policing technique explained

-Stop-and-Frisk is a controversial policing practice that rose to prominence in New York City which supporters say saves lives by getting weapons off the streets, but critics say unfairly targets minorities.
+Stop and frisk is a controversial policing practice that rose to prominence in New York City which supporters say saves lives by getting weapons off the streets, but critics say unfairly targets minorities.

-Under the policy, police can temporarily detain, search or question civilians or suspects for weapons.
+Under the policy, police can temporarily detain, question and search civilians or suspects for weapons.

-It was created out of the 1968 Supreme Court case Terry v.
-Ohio.
-Terry argued the random searching must comply with the Fourth Amendment, which means police in NYC must have reasonable doubt a crime may is being or may be committed, according to Cornell Law School.

 STOP-AND-FRISK: NYPD STANDS ITS GROUND WHILE FACING SHARP CRITICISM